ShaozhuDianxia/CleaningData/Codebook.md

 ## Data Description and Original Data:

-See: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones for original data Or download from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+See: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones for original data

+Or download from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

-Still, u may wanna register for the course Getting and Cleaning Data and see the Course Project descriptions.
+Still, you may want to register for the course Getting and Cleaning Data and see the Course Project descriptions.

 ## Logic of Code